-During 2018 Pete has received and input bat records from the Surrey Bat Group, planning applications and local nature reserves surveys using the EEBC Recorder database.
-2018 saw the discovery of the Borough's largest recorded bat roost (116 Soprano Pipistrelle recorded emerging), surprisingly using the flat roof of some 1960's flats in Ewell.
-In addition, Pete facilitated a bat survey on Epsom Common carried out by Surrey Bat Group in August 2018, which was looking for the Nathusius Pipistrelle.
-The survey involved a Harp Trap with the captured bats being weighed and ringed and the survey confirmed that Whiskered, Brown Long Eared and Common and Soprano Pipistrelle were present.
+During 2019 Pete has received and input bat records from the Surrey Bat Group, planning applications and local nature reserves surveys using the EEBC Recorder database.
+Following the 2018 discovery of the Borough's largest recorded bat roost (116 Soprano Pipistrelle recorded emerging), surprisingly from the flat roof of some 1960's flats in Ewell another small bat roost was discovered in 2019 in the home of one of our monitoring volunteers!
+In addition, Pete organised several bat watching evenings assisted by staff and volunteers over the summer period.
 Our bat recording aims to gain a clearer understanding of the location of bat roosts in the Borough and has already indicated the importance of data collected via planning applications.